cozis/WL/README.md

 }
 ```

 The iteration variable for arrays is the item itself, while the iteration variable for maps contains the current key.
-If you want to keep track of the interation index, you can declare a second iteration variable:
+If you want to keep track of the iteration index, you can declare a second iteration variable:

 ```
 for elem, index in ["A", "B", "C"]: {